35 Best Sites Like eBay To Sell and Buy Stuff

 Wayfair for selling online

-And if you’re worried about shipping, don’t be – Wayfair offers free shipping on most items, so you won’t have to worry about paying any extra costs.
+You don’t even have to worry about shipping.
+Wayfair offers free shipping on most items, so you won’t have to pay any extra costs.

 20. eBid

-eBid is another popular option that offers some advantages over eBay.
-For sellers, eBid charges lower listing fees and commissions, making it more affordable to sell items.
+eBid is another popular option.
+There is a low listing fees and commissions, making it more affordable to sell items.

 21. Macy’s

-Macy’s is one of the most popular places to buy clothes, accessories, and home goods.
+Macy’s is a popular place to buy clothes, accessories, and home goods.
 But what many people don’t know is that Macy’s also has a substantial online presence.

 sell on Macy's